 B was shaking me awake in the middle of the night.
-"Nics, be quiet, there’s something big in front of our tent, I think it might be an elephant".
+"Honey, be quiet, there’s something big in front of our tent, I think it might be an elephant".
 Violet was telling us the previous day that they once had an elephant walking around the campsite.
 We didn’t close our tent that night, just the mozzie net due to the heat.
 I didn’t have my glasses on (B broke them two days before), but I definitely could see a big shadow in front of the tent.
 Then it moved closer, B sat up and froze.
-He turned towards me and gave me a sign to be quite – "It’s a f#@in hippo, he’s meter away and he’s looking straight at us.
+He turned towards me and gave me a sign to be quite – "It’s a f#@in hippo, he’s barely a meter away and he’s looking straight at us.
 Don’t move!".
 I could tell he was scared.
 He was telling me stories about hippos before we came to Africa, it’s the most dangerous animal on the continent.
 I had other concerns.

 "B, I have to go loo…"